 You may also need data scientists or solutions architects.
 We can help with those, too.

 Granted, we’re biased, but you could just call TurnKey and get the ball rolling.
 We check all the boxes below (and then some).
-But if you insist on doing more research, read the three critical steps you need to take when choosing a perfect partner.
+But if you insist on doing more research, read the three critical steps you need to take when choosing a perfect company.

 Specialized websites like Clutch, IT Firms, or GoodFirms can be helpful here.
 These websites serve as outstanding data aggregators related to software development vendors across the globe.